 NOTE: The portion of the text affected by the changes is indicated by a vertical line in the outer margins of the page.
 Changes to illustrations are indicated by miniature pointing hands.
 Changes to wiring diagrams are indicated by shaded areas.

-Dates of issue for original is:
+Dates of issue for original and changed pages are: